 Throughout this story of a young woman finding out how to stand on her own two feet is the story of Homer and the other two cats.
 Often, facing difficult times and hard decisions, the author drew hope and inspiration from Homer's undaunted and lively life.
 Blind though he might be, Homer still enjoys life with all the zest and vigor of any sighted kitty.
 Brave and fearless despite his blindness and miniature size, at one point Homer even stands off a burger long enough for Gwen to dial 9-1-1.
 Homer is a heroic figure to Gwen and earns admirers among those lucky enough to meet him with his pluck and courage.
 Whenever life seems overwhelming, Homer is Gwen's shining example of how to face life without flinching.

 This was a pretty good story.
 I enjoyed reading about Homer's gungho attitude and his amazing exploits, really surprising the things he can do without eyes.
 The part about 911 was heartbreaking and I really felt her anguish, especially about the kitties left alone for days in the apartment.
 I didn't care too much for the gushing descriptions of the new boyfriend.
-I hope she doesn't end up too disappointed when the new hubby reveals his feet of clay, which we all have.
 But over all I enjoyed reading about Homer the wonder kitty.

 Wednesday, December 16, 2009

 By Eloisa James

 The setting is Regency England.
 Gabrielle Jerningham is traveling to there from India to marry a man she has never met.
 She only has a miniature portrait of him but that has been enough for her to construct a romantic fantasy about her future husband, Peter Dewland, and convince herself that he loves her and she loves him.
 Problem is he doesn't love her...or any woman.
 He would really rather not be married at all.